Lessons From Brazilian Culture: Ready To Get Touchy And Personal?

 Either Play by Local Rules, Or Don’t Play at All

-To convince you why it’s important to follow customary etiquette, we’ve dug up some real life examples.
-Big global companies have learned by know that it’s not easy to succeed in Brazil.
+To convince you why it’s important to follow customary Brazilian etiquette, we’ve dug up some real life examples.
+Big global companies have learned by now that it’s not easy to succeed in Brazil.
 There are more stories of failure than of success.

 A Local Partner to Introduce You Properly